Asymptotic Value of Monitoring Structures in Stochastic Games

 \subsection{Weighted Garbling for Action-Independent Transition}

-For applications, it is useful to have a simple way to rank monitoring structures by weighted garbling.
+For applications, it would be useful to have a simple way to rank monitoring structures by weighted garbling.
 Here, we provide a simple sufficient condition for weighted garbling when the state transition is action-independent.
 This sufficiency condition generalizes the idea behind \autoref{exmp:WG}.

 Let us introduce some new notations to state our condition.
-For monitoring structure $\Pi = (Y, f)$, we can regard $f( \cdot |s,t, \cdot)$ as a conditional monitoring structure that maps each action profile to a public signal distribution conditional on $(s,t) \in S^2$.
+For monitoring structure $\Pi = (Y, f)$, we can regard $f( \cdot |t, s, \cdot)$ as a conditional monitoring structure that maps each action profile to a public signal distribution conditional on $(s,t) \in S^2$.
 We simply refer to this as \emph{$f$ conditional on $(s,t)$}.
 We can compare such conditional monitoring structures in the WG-order.
 We say $f^\prime$ conditional on $(s', t')$ for $\Pi^\prime$ is more WG-informative than $f$ conditional on $(s, t)$ for $\Pi$ if there exist a weight $\gamma^{y'} \geq 0$, $\forall y' \in Y'$, and $\phi: Y^\prime \rightarrow \Delta (Y)$ that satisfy $f(y|t, s, a) = \sum_{y^\prime \in Y^\prime} \gamma^{y^\prime}\phi(y | y^\prime)f^\prime(y^\prime|t',s',a)$ for all $y \in Y$ and all $a \in A$.

-Let $S(s)$ denote the support of action independent $q( \cdot |s)$.
+Let $S(s) \subseteq S$ denote the support of action-independent transition $q( \cdot |s)$ at state $s$.
 The following proposition provides a simple sufficient condition in terms of $f'$ and $f$ for $\Pi'$ to be more WG-informative than $\Pi$ for the special case of action-independent transitions.